RasmussenLab/vamb/README.md

 Your contig headers must be unique.
 Furthermore, if you want to use binsplitting (and you should!), your contig headers must be of the format {Samplename}{Separator}{X}, such that the part of the string before the *first* occurrence of {Separator} gives a name of the sample it originated from.
 For example, you could call contig number 115 from sample number 9 "S9C115", where "S9" would be {Samplename}, "C" is {Separator} and "115" is {X}.

 Vamb is faily memory efficient, and we have run Vamb with 1000 samples and 5.9 million contigs using <30 GB of RAM.
 If you have a dataset too large to fit in RAM and feel the temptation to bin each sample individually, you can instead use a tool like MASH to group similar samples together in smaller batches, bin these batches individually.
-This way, you can still leverage co-abundance.
+This way, you can still leverage co-abundance. **NB:** We are working on a version using memory-mapping that is much more RAM-efficient but 10-20% slower.
+Here we have processed a dataset of 942 samples with 30M contigs (total of 117Gbp contig sequence) in 40Gb RAM.

 __4) Map the reads to the FASTA file to obtain BAM files__